microsoft/winapp-windows-ai/README.md

 **Instance Methods:**

-- `RecognizeTextFromImageAsync(filePath)` - Asynchronously recognizes text in an image
+- `RecognizeTextFromImageAsync(filePath)` - Asynchronously recognizes text in an image, file path must be the absolute path to the image
-- `RecognizeTextFromImage(filePath)` - Synchronously recognizes text in an image
+- `RecognizeTextFromImage(filePath)` - Synchronously recognizes text in an image, file path must be the absolute path to the image
 - `Close()` - Closes the recognizer and releases resources
 - `Dispose()` - Disposes the recognizer and cleans up resources